lventosa/lventosa/README.md

 **A little bit about me:**

 📚 B.Sc.
 Economics now working towards a B.Sc.
-Mathematics with a minor in Statistics
+Mathematics with a minor in Statistics.

-🖥️ Product Data Scientist
+🖥️ Product Data Scientist with a strong interest in MLOps practices and the design of ML systems.

-🌱 Taking part in several initiatives that aim at making science and technology more diverse and inclusive spaces
+🌱 Taking part in several initiatives that aim at making science and technology more diverse and inclusive spaces.

-✨ Free time spent podcast bingeing, reading, running and dancing
+✨ Free time spent podcast bingeing, reading, running and dancing.